-On-boarding a new executive poses specific organizational challenges.
-A particularly useful technique to help senior employees settle into a role is New Manager Assimilation, a program customized to your culture and organizational needs.
+On-boarding a new executive or manager poses specific organizational challenges.
+A particularly useful technique to help leaders settle into a new role is New Leader Assimilation, a program customized to your culture and organizational needs.
 Appropriate timing for this is normally 1-4 weeks after the manager has joined the organization.

 The program can be used with equal effectiveness with internal managers taking over a new team or assignment, or with managers coming in from the outside.
 With external hires at a management level, the program should be one part of a larger, New Manager Assimilation process.